 Keeping in mind the credit check is likely added to your report from the creditor approving your financing application, you might see an initial drop that will affect your credit score, but that will be a short-lived impact once you start making your monthly installment payments on time.

-On the other hand, missing cell phone payments or regularly making late payments on your financing plan could leave negative marks on your report and seriously damage your credit score.
-Falling far enough behind in your monthly payments could also lead the Creditor to send your account into collections.
+On the other hand, missing cell phone payments or regularly making late payments on your financing plan/cell phone bill could leave negative marks on your report and seriously damage your credit score.
+Falling far enough behind in your monthly cell phone payment due dates could also lead the creditor to send your account into collections.
 A collection account will be reported to the major credit reporting bureaus immediately.

 Other Ways To Build Your Credit